 What is the goal?

-Valley Vision was initially engaged on the College and Career Readiness Planning project to design and carry out a unified strategy backed by a sustainable structure that coordinates college and career readiness efforts across the entire Sacramento region.
+The goal is to design and carry out a unified strategy backed by a sustainable structure that coordinates college and career readiness efforts across the entire Sacramento region.
 This includes cross-sector resource alignment and a mutual support system from academia and the private sector around a common vision that aligns college and career readiness efforts with regional workforce needs.
-Our ongoing goal is to help Align Capital Region optimize structures and systems to promote the greatest impact.

 Why is this important?

 This work is important because young, educated people are both an indicator of and a significant contributor to a region’s economic vitality.
 In fact, a skilled labor force is one of the primary factors companies consider when locating to or expanding within a community.
 The Sacramento region represents a diverse geography and is home to a wide array of jurisdictions and agencies that includes seven counties, 70 school districts, eight community colleges, multiple public and private universities and technical education schools, 2.5 million residents and more than 10,000+ employers across multiple industry sectors.
 With such diversity, businesses, community leaders and education organizations are not as engaged in or aligned around college and career readiness efforts to the extent and scale needed for community-wide impact.

 Align Capital Region is an innovative operating system for aligning resources to achieve greater outcomes in education, workforce development, and community vitality.
 By improving educational and career outcomes for all students, the initiative directly builds social equity and directly supports the region’s economic goals by increasing job readiness and developing a skilled employment pipeline prepared to meet the region’s workforce needs.
 It also focuses on career pathways within high growth business sectors, including clean tech and green industries, both of which are a major job growth centers for the region.